MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-sources.md

 When you enable an upstream source, packages installed from the upstream source via the feed will automatically be saved in the feed.
 These packages could be installed directly from the upstream (for example, `npm install express`) or they could be installed as part of dependency resolution (for example, the install of `express` would also save dependencies like `accepts`).

-Saving can improve download performance and save network bandwidth, esp. for TFS servers located on internal networks.
+Saving can improve download performance and save network bandwidth especially for TFS servers located on internal networks.

 <a name="overriding-packages"></a>